China flexes military muscle to mark 70 years of Communist rule

 Underscoring another problem Xi faces, the parade took place under smoggy Beijing skies, despite region-wide efforts to curb emissions ahead of the anniversary.

-The capital has been under tight security, with police telling residents whose houses look onto the parade route not to look out their windows.
+The capital has been under tight security, with police telling residents of houses on the parade route not to look out their windows.

-Ordinary Chinese residents were not permitted to attend the parade, which was limited to a carefully vetted crowd.
+Members of the general public were not permitted to attend the parade, which was limited to a carefully vetted crowd.

-On a main road leading into central Beijing, several kilometers (miles) from Tiananmen Square, crowds gathered craning their necks to see anything.
+On a main road leading into central Beijing, several kilometers from Tiananmen Square, crowds gathered craning their necks to see.

-A roadsweeper urged a bystander to go home and watch the parade on television.
+A roadsweeper urged a bystander to go home and watch on television.

 “You can’t walk to Tiananmen Square.
 You can’t go further than here,” he said.

-Reporting by Ben Blanchard; Additional reporting by Michael Martina, Ryan Woo, Yawen Chen and Tony Munroe, Shanghai newsroom, and Twinnie Siu in Hong Kong; Editing by Lincoln Feast
+Reporting by Ben Blanchard; Additional reporting by Michael Martina, Ryan Woo, Yawen Chen and Tony Munroe, Shanghai newsroom, Twinnie Siu in Hong Kong and Kiyoshi Takenaka in Tokyo; Editing by Lincoln Feast, Robert Birsel